The Naughtiest Girl is a Monitor: Plot summary

-Near the end of the book, Elizabeth and Julian were out on a nature walk.
-While Julian left Elizabeth to find a special kind of moss, a little kid came near the lake she was at and drowned.
-She swam to the child, grabbed hold of him in the way she had been taught to and pulled him to shore, with the terrified kid nearly drowning her as well.
+Near the end of the book, Elizabeth and Julian are out on a nature walk.
+While Julian left Elizabeth to find a special kind of moss, a little child came near the lake she was at and fell in.
+Elizabeth swims to the child, grabs hold of him in the way she had been taught to and pulls him to shore, with the terrified child nearly drowning her as well.
 On shore she showed the child's nurse how to do CPR or 'lifesaving work' and he was brought back to life.
-To reward her for her courageous action, the Meeting decided to make her an honorary monitor for until she left Whyteleafe.
+To reward her for her courageous action, the Meeting decided to make her an honorary monitor for the rest of that term.